bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 loss of crucial metadata specific to manufacturers and specific iEEG systems.
 We also encourage users to provide additional meta information extracted from the manufacturer specific data files in the sidecar JSON file.
-Other relevant files MAY be included alongside the original EEG data in `/sourcedata`.
+Other relevant files MAY be included alongside the original EEG data in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).

-Note that for proper documentation of iEEG recording metadata it is important to understand the difference between electrode and channel: An EEG electrode is attached to the skin, whereas a channel is the combination of the analog differential amplifier and analog-to-digital converter that result in a
+For proper documentation of iEEG recording metadata it is important to understand the difference between electrode and channel: An EEG electrode is attached to the skin, whereas a channel is the combination of the analog differential amplifier and analog-to-digital converter that result in a